SmartEVSE/SmartEVSE-3/docs/configuration.md

 **Regular updates from the consumer are required to keep this working as values cannot be older than 11 seconds.**

+**The battery currents are ONLY taken into account in Solar mode!!

 ### Example
 * Home battery is charging at 2300W -> 10A
 * P1 has an export value of 230W -> -1A